 When you nourish the seed of an attitude or behavior that is already starting to bud, you are building on success.
 Given all of the inherent difficulties of 2020, when you shift to enhancing what is beginning to take root, you’re helping your family to move forward positively.
 Of course, you have to manage inappropriate behaviors, foul language and non-cooperation.
 That’s a key part of parenting.
 I’m inviting you to balance what’s difficult with increased attention and feedback about what is actually going well–enough.
 Kids with ADHD already struggle with feeling like they are not enough or different in a “bad” way.
 They really need your support to develop the parts of themselves that are appropriate, helpful and positive.

-2. INVESTIGATE: Ask your son or daughter which of these skills or actions they feel particularly proud of and want to see continue.
+Ask your child which of these skills or actions they feel particularly proud of and want to see continue.
 Is there anything you can do to support them in their efforts to keep this good stuff going?
 Are there any tweaks to family agreements that would be useful?
 Brainstorm any new interventions and pick ONE step to move forward.

 Best wishes for a happy and healthy new year!

 - Negative Memory Bias and ADHD: Tips to Help Kids and Youth with ADHD Remember the Positives

 - ADHD And Motivation: How Stress Reduces Productivity And What You Can Do About It